 - Safety — Individual stocking hangers often do not sit back far enough on the mantel to prevent the heavy “block” from tumbling off when a stocking is pulled on

 - Versatility — When your family grows, it can be hard to find more of the same individual stocking hanger.
 And expensive to start over with a new style.
 With a rod, you can add and shrink the number of stockings you hang very simply.
 A new piece of ribbon and hang them a bit closer is all it takes.

 - Storage — Ten individual stocking holders can fill a lot of space in a tub, and be quite heavy.
 But one rod – or in this case branch – can lay across the Christmas tubs, stand in a corner behind the tubs, or even hang between the storage room rafters.
 No tub required.

 EXTRA TIP: If you have out-of-town guests spending the holidays with you, ask them to bring their stockings with them.
-They are one of the easiest decorations to pack in a suitcas.
-Their first night there, make a ceremony of hanging them with yours.
+They are one of the easiest decorations to pack in a suitcase.
+Their first night there, make a ceremony of hanging theirs with yours.
 It’s a great way to make them feel genuinely welcomed.
 And it’s easy to do when using a stocking rod.